-Need for review of Global strategy and action plan before 2030 time to expand their markets in LMICs with emerging economies.
-In these next 10 years, the alcohol industry will benefit from the existing and future economic agreements, continue its unregulated marketing in the digital world, using big data to identify and target potential and current alcohol users, and continue lobbying to prevent the uptake of effective policy.
+The WHO EB decision asks for an action plan 2022-2030 and for a report on the review of the Global strategy to reduce the harmful use of alcohol in 2030.
+That will be twenty years after the Global strategy was endorsed and this is too late.
+Waiting for another ten years could easily give the transnational alcohol corporations more time to expand their markets in LMICs with emerging economies.
+In these next 10 years, the alcohol industry will benefit from the existing and future economic agreements, continue its unregulated marketing in the digital world, using big data to identify and target potential and current alcohol users, and continue lobbying to prevent the uptake of effective policy39.
 The alcohol issue is likely to return to the agendas of the WHO governing bodies (EB and WHA) for the adoption of the action plan in 2022.
-Member States should use this opportunity to request the Director-General for an earlier review of the Global strategy along with a report on the necessity and feasibility of an international legally binding treaty to reduce the harmful use of alcohol.
+Member States should use this opportunity to request the director General for an earlier review of the Global strategy along with a report on the necessity and feasibility of an international legally binding treaty to reduce the harmful use of alcohol.

-GAPA calls on Member States for a resolution in 2022 calling for an Expert Committee and/or review in 2024 of the Global strategy.
-The review/ Committee should include consideration of the necessity and feasibility of an international legally binding instrument to reduce harm from alcohol.
+GAPA calls on member states for a resolution in 2022 calling for an Expert Committee and/or review in 2024 of the Global strategy to reduce the harmful use of alcohol and for such activities to include consideration of the necessity and feasibility of an international legally binding instrument to reduce harm from alcohol.